 - The Human and Social Services Work Group leverages social determinants of health definitions developed by various work groups and accelerators within HL7.
 Future use cases of the Gravity Project that focus on exchange between local human services organizations will likely fall into this work group.
 In addition, the VA would like to explore use cases specific to the unique needs of Veteran’s access to social services and data interoperability.
 The Human and Social Services Work Group tales extra caution to not duplicate other work group’s work, utilize what has already been done, and coordinate regularly with other work groups to ensure ongoing alignment.

 Formal Relationships with other work groups and Accelerators: The Human and Social Services Work Group will be intentional about identifying opportunities to cross collaborate.
-This work group may have work items that intersect and overlap with the following work groups: Patient Care, EHR, Public Health, Community Based Care and Privacy (CBCP), and others as identified over time.
+This work group may have work items that intersect and overlap with the following work groups: Patient Care, EHR, Public Health, Community Based Care and Privacy (CBCP).
 The work group will collaborate with other work groups on sub-domains of common interest.
 The goal will be to ensure ongoing communication and collaboration.
 The Human and Social Services Work Group will purposely collaborate with the HL7 FHIR Accelerator, the Gravity Project, through sponsorship of upcoming Gravity use cases focused on local, state, Tribal, Territories, and federal based data capture and exchange.